joladev/variadic.me/posts/2013-10-15-share-state-between-controllers-in-angularjs.markdown

 ## Events

 Luckily, we have events.
 In AngularJS, these are transmitted through the rootScope and bubble up through all scopes.
-Using `$scope.$on` we can attach listeners to these and react to changes in our State service!
+Using `$scope.$on` we can attach listeners to these and react to changes in our state service!

 So lets try again.
 In steps, what we want to do is this: